Skåneland: Current status and usage of the term

 Skåneland is strictly a historic and cultural region.
 The name has long appeared as a term used in historical contexts in a variety of sources.
-The southern part of Sweden, including Skåneland, is considered to be included in Götaland, one of three historic "lands of Sweden".
-The "land" Götaland bears the same name used for the historic province Götaland (a province referred to as "Gothia" on the 17th-century maps); the inclusion of Skåneland (and Bohuslän) is described as historically inaccurate by the Swedish Nationalencyklopedin. as it is named after the Geats.
+The southern part of Sweden, including Skåneland, is since 1658 considered to be included in Götaland, one of three historic "lands of Sweden".

 As in other cultural regions, regionalism in Scania sometimes has a base in regional nationalism and sometimes in a more general opposition against centralized state nationalism or expansionist nationalism.
 As noted about regionalism in Norway, Scandinavian regionalism is not necessarily separatist.

-Modern usage

 There are a number of minor organisations promoting the use of the term, mainly active online, e.g. Föreningen Skånelands Framtid or Skåneländsk Samling, the Skåneland Football Federation, and Stiftelsen Skåneländska Flaggans Dag.